abednarz210/Tableau_CitiBike/README.md

  * Astor Place to Grove Street Path 53,836 miles
  * Union St and ending at Grand St 24,849 miles

-Maintance and Repairs: To avoid service disruption maintenance should be performed, when possible from 12 am to 5 am to maximize peak travel times to continue to improve the useablity and access of Citibike for both membership types.
+Maintance and Repairs: To avoid service disruption maintenance should be performed, when possible from 12 am to 5 am to maximize peak travel times to continue up improve the useablity and access of Citibike for both membership types.